gradhouse/arxiv-bucket/README.md

 ## 1. Overview

-arxiv-bucket is a Python toolkit to automate bulk download, validation, and lightweight cataloging of arXiv submission datasets from the arXiv AWS S3 bulk data service.
-It provides end-to-end primitives to fetch manifests and bulk archives, copy data from S3 (requester-pays aware), extract submission packages, detect and validate file types (PDF, PS, TeX, images), compute content hashes, and maintain registries and diagnostics for downstream processing.
+arxiv-bucket is a python tool for accessing and processing arXiv's bulk data from AWS S3.
+It handles the download, extraction, validation, and basic cataloging of arXiv submission packages with minimal configuration.
+The library manages requester-pays S3 access, archive extraction, file validation, and creates usable metadata for downstream processing.

 ### 1.1 Key capabilities
 - Reliable S3 integration and safe download helpers (wrapping aws CLI calls with retries, timeouts, and request-payer support).